 Why Is Algebra Important to Know

 Algebra is one of the most important subjects you will learn in school.
 Its applications will help you solve equations and word problems in class and be of great use in daily life.

 My dad often said that if you can express your ideas in mathematics, you know what you are talking about.
 Dad was referring to algebra a part of mathematics that uses letters and other symbols to represent numbers and quantities in formulae and equations.

 In this article, I will first give examples of how algebra can be used in the classroom to solve word problems.
-Next, I will cite different ways of how algebra can be applied to daily life.
+Next, I will cite different ways in which algebra can be applied to daily life.

 What Is Algebra?